Accrue-Finance/autopilot/README.md

 # autopilot
 Autopilot moves your money around to get you the best yield in Solana.
 Features include: partial distributions, ability to integrate with 12+ protocols, extremely fast money movement.
 But really, this is a vault standard that can be applied to many more applications.

+READ THIS FIRST FOR CONTEXT: https://medium.com/accrue-finance/pioneering-solanas-eip-4626-vault-standard-74a9755fe5f0

 Let’s walk through an example of an Accrue $RAY vault.